Jaimecclin/cvs-pluging-vscode-ext/README.md

 2. Wait

     ***Please do NOT click the status button repeatedly.
 If you have a large repository, you might need to wait for a while.
-CVS is not a fast tool but it gives your a correct result finally.***
+CVS is not a fast tool but it gives your the correct result finally.***

     ![refreshing-demo](/resources/readme/refreshing-demo.png "Refreshing Demo")